IBM/knative101-eventing/step2/README.md

 ## 3. Create a Trigger to add a subscriber to default broker

 A Trigger represents a desire to subscribe to events from a specific Broker.
-We will now create a Trigger to have the Knative service `event-display` to subscribe to the events sent to default Broker.
+You now create a Trigger to have the Knative service `event-display` to subscribe to the events sent to default Broker.

 Create a file named as `trigger1.yaml` copying below content into it, which is the configuration of a trigger: